About this cultivar:

 Monarda (mon-ar-da) was named for the Spanish botanist Nicolás Monardes, who wrote a book, Joyfull Newes Out of the New Founde Worlde, in 1574 describing plants of the New World.
 Commonly known as Bergamot, the genus contains roughly 16 species of annual and perennial mint relatives that are endemic to North America.
 Native Americans used Monarda as an antiseptic (it contains thymol, found in commercial mouthwash) and, because of the strong mint/oregano flavor and pleasant bergamot orange scent of the leaves, brewed it as tea and used it as seasoning.
 They also used it to prevent excessive flatulence.
 Is there nothing this plant can't do?

-The unusual Monarda flowers bloom in a variety of colors from white to pink, red, and purple.
+The unusual Monarda flowers bloom in a variety of colours from white to pink, red, and purple.
 The round flower heads are composed of clusters of small tubular flowers that appear from early summer onward.

 Monarda is a tough perennial wildflower, but can suffer from powdery mildew.
 Good air circulation is supposedly important to hold back powdery mildew, so you may read 'don't overcrowd your Monarda'.
 In addition many named cultivars supposedly have been selected for improved disease resistance.
 Personally I think this is all a load of BS.
 I have read studies done by the amazing Dr Perry at the University of Vermont differentiating cultivars by mildew resistance.
 However, we have found that this powdery problem is so idiosyncratic we don't want to give hopeful answers!
 For instance, we've had two clumps of the EXACT same cultivar 30 yards away from each other; one had powdery mildew and one didn't!
 I think it is just a risk you take with this plant... but it is worth it!
 (Caveat - we're trialing one cultivar that hasn't had any powdery mildew..yet..watch this space!).